zengxiaofei/busco-tree/README.md

 # busco_tree
-A pipeline to construct phlylogenic tree using buscos
+A pipeline to construct phylogenetic tree using BUSCOs (Benchmarking Universal Single-Copy Orthologs)